 Choose Happy - Part 3

-For obvious reasons, our need to connect with family, friends, loved ones and people with similar interests plays a very important role in being happy.
+For obvious reasons, our need to connect with family, friends, loved ones, and people with similar interests plays a very important role in being happy.
 Our interpersonal relationships and our support system are the second part of the equation.

 The basic cycle of life in any living organism is to be born, grow up, reproduce and then die.
 So, for us mortals, it’s kind of hard to reproduce without relating to people.
 Yes, yes...
-I agree that you can go to a Sperms R Us shop and get artificial insemination and you really don’t need another person, but then you’re doing it because you need the connection with a child of your own.
-Furthermore, in order to continue with the cycle of life, we need to connect with people in order to “bring life to this world”.
+I agree that you can go to a Sperms R Us shop and get artificial insemination and you don’t need another person, but then you’re doing it because you need the connection with a child of your own.
+Furthermore, to continue with the cycle of life, we need to connect with people to “bring life to this world”.
 In other words, we shouldn’t get anyone pregnant before dinner and a movie!
-During our life, we will go through a million of emotions with other people.
-People will make us laugh, cry, feel disappointed, hurt and an endless list of things.
+During our life, we will go through a million emotions with other people.
+People will make us laugh, cry, feel disappointed, hurt, and an endless list of things.
 Nonetheless, we have a genuine need to feel connected.
-Here are a few suggestions establish meaningful relationships:
+Here are a few suggestions to establish meaningful relationships:

 We need a relationship network

 We need to feel we belong somewhere and also need to feel connected with others.
-Children, parents, siblings, extended family, friends and even pets have this effect on us.
+Children, parents, siblings, extended family, friends, and even pets have this effect on us.
 People bring us a sense of belonging and it simply makes us happy to be around people we appreciate and love.
 Every once in a while I have a teenager on my couch devastated because she broke up with her boyfriend.
 “But you don’t understand!
 He means the world to me!”.
-As adults, the usual reaction is “you’re 16 years old!
+As adults, the usual reaction is“you’re 16 years old!
 What do you know about love?”.
-The problem with this, is that sometimes we tend to deposit all our relational chips into one individual.
+The problem with this is that sometimes we tend to deposit all our relational chips into one individual.

 We cannot deposit our entire happiness in one person and depend on that person to make us happy.
 I know this doesn’t sound very romantic, but one person cannot make us happy because people are bound to fail in some way.
-It is important to surround ourselves with a healthy network of people that we can relate to.
+It is important to surround ourselves with a healthy network of people to that we can relate to.

 People change over time, and so do relationships.
 You can be best friends with a person throughout your entire life, but then you suddenly lose connection after college.
 Does this mean that we stop caring for each other?
 No… This just means that we developed different lifestyles.
 Life events will trigger different lifestyle changes (having children, getting married, employment opportunities) which will expose us to different people.
 This doesn’t mean that we stopped caring about our old friendships, this just means that we are now surrounded by people with similar lifestyles and interests.
-Relationships change and evolve over time and we have to accept that, but this doesn’t mean that you stopped being friends.
-If you care about someone, then you should make the effort to continue communicating regardless on what’s going on in your life.
+Relationships change and evolve and we have to accept that, but this doesn’t mean that you stopped being friends.
+If you care about someone, then you should make the effort to continue communicating regardless of whats going on in your life.

 You are the attention you give

-Have you ever been in a situation that you have to “prepare” yourself to meet with someone?
-You know the conversation will not be pleasant or you will have a two hour complaning session.
+Have you ever been in a situation where you have to “prepare” yourself to meet with someone?
+You know the conversation will not be pleasant or you will have a two-hour complaining session.
 If we want to have meaningful relationships, then we can start by giving people meaningful attention.
-Life is not all about problems or about fixing things, sometimes we just need to be able to laugh, talk about nonsense, have an intelligent conversation or simply hang out and do something.
+Life is not all about problems or about fixing things, sometimes we just need to be able to laugh, talk about nonsense, have an intelligent conversation, or simply hang out and do something.
 “Oh but my husband is the only person I tell my problems to” If this has come out of your mouth, then seeking counseling will be an excellent choice at this time.
 Don’t get me wrong, I don’t believe that you shouldn’t talk to your loved ones about your problems, I just think this shouldn’t be the only topic of conversation.
 Here are a few rules to follow on this:

 Don’t talk about problems when you’re hungry.